22 Best Anki Decks of All Time

 Last Updated = July 2020

-It will be useful to both native and non-native speakers of the language to help improve vocabulary and word pronunciation.
+It will be helpful to both native and non-native speakers of the language to help improve vocabulary and word pronunciation.

 It is also one of the largest file sizes on the list, so be prepared to wait for it to download.

-On the page, you can buy movie-specific decks, a unique and interesting feature.
-It is certainly a good way of improving your English while still having fun.
+You can buy movie-specific decks on the page, a unique and exciting feature.
+It is undoubtedly a good way of improving your English while still having fun.

 It is a regularly updated deck and is one of the best decks ever made.